craic/pi_power/README.md

 - To recharge the battery, just plug in a cable from a USB charger

-This project provides one approach to reaching this goal.
+This project provides one approach to reaching this goal, building on the [LiPoPi](https://github.com/NeonHorizon/lipopi) project from Daniel Bull, which I have contributed to.

+# Overview

 The system consists of some relatively simple circuitry that links the Pi with a LiPoly battery charger and two Python scripts that handle monitoring and control.